tango-controls-hdbpp/hdbpp-timescale-project/README.md

 Additional documentation is stored in the doc folder, and indexed on its [README](doc/README.md)

+Some of the information assumes familiarity with TimescaleDb terms and technologies.
+Please to TimescaleDb [documentation](www.timescaledb.com) for more information.

 ## Cloning

 This project contains several other projects as dependencies.
 Currently the project is configured to express any dependencies as sub-modules.
 To successfully clone the project and all its dependencies use the following git command: